Water Infrastructure Funding Sources

 So you’ve talked about a lot of rules in order to apply for funding.
-Is any of this making a project more expensive on a whole?
+Is any of this making a project more expensive as a whole?

 We’ve gotten that question a lot and we actually did, I’m going to call it an experiment on a project where we led it with State Revolving Fund money and without, and the net project cost was essentially the same.
 So it doesn’t really impact the cost of a project.

 Wow.
-So it sounds like there’s a lot of projects that qualify for grant and loan funding pretty much you’ve covered the gamut from water distribution, sanitary, sewer collection, anything within the public system, all the way up to treatment of both types.
+So it sounds like there are a lot of projects that qualify for grant and loan funding pretty much you’ve covered the gamut from water distribution, sanitary, sewer collection, anything within the public system, all the way up to the treatment of both types.
 That’s a lot of projects and their availability probably varies based on the need.
-Like you said, there are some compliance needs and the probably the greater need, and then the greater, the need, as far as financial obligations to help really improve those grant and loan options.
+As you said, there are some compliance needs and probably the greater need, and then the greater, the need, as far as financial obligations to help really improve those grant and loan options.

 Additional Water Infrastructure Funding Opportunities

 Are there any other grants or loans out there besides SRF or CDBG that might be worthy of discussion?